nsthorat/nsthorat.github.io/docs/blog/lessons-of-a-first-time-founder.md

 I am a hacker, tinkerer, and learn by _doing_ and _failing_.
 I have to make mistakes the hard way – reading how people did things the “right way” doesn’t hold as much weight as me trying it out for myself.
 If you’re at all like me, this story is probably completely useless – go learn the mistakes on your own.
 For the rest, keep reading.

 Daniel is a much more methodical thinker who will go read all of the docs before writing a line of code.
-His background is in math and physics, and he got his masters in computer science at the MIT media lab.
+He got his masters in computer science at the MIT media lab, and wrote some interesting physics papers.
 Plainly, he’s a brilliant guy.

 We met at the [PAIR](https://pair.withgoogle.com/) team at Google.
 We quickly realized that we worked really well together.
 We didn’t know why, but it just worked.
 We started TensorFlow.js as a hackathon project, and it exploded in popularity, we grew a team, and eventually handed it off.
 Soon after, we started Know Your Data, another 3 year project that went well.